haxworx/Drop/README.txt

    We accept donations of cash, food, beer and computer equipment!

-   No seagulls were harmed during the production of SanctoShare.
+   No seagulls were harmed during the production of Drop!

    SALUTATION